 Millions Will Never be the Answer:

 While economic well-being certainly provides individuals with the benefits of security and flexibility, it shouldn’t be considered an adequate measurement for personal well-being and happiness.
+Plus, you can never be certain what the future might hold.
+Although at this moment you might be able to work and earn a good salary, there are no guarantees that your job is secure or that you will be healthy enough to still work in the future.
+No one likes to think too much about being unable to work, but if you become injured or disabled, you might not be able to continue to work and this can have an impact on your finances.
+Moreover, it is instances like these that demonstrate how important planning for the future can be.
+For example, taking out disability insurance now, while you are still working and healthy can provide a financial safeguard for your future.
+You can learn more about how to do this by researching the average cost of long term disability insurance online.
+That is not all though.
+Other types of insurance like life insurance are also well worth looking into.
+So, where does your happiness tie in with all this?
 It was in 2012 when the United Nations (UN) began publishing an annual report that looks into the happiness of citizens from different countries, and the measurements used by the UN show how variables besides money play a significant role in personal well-being.
 The World Happiness Report uses not only GDP to measure happiness, but also life components such as social support, healthy living, freedom, and generosity.
 To find the fulfillment that you are truly after, you will have to begin prioritizing other life objectives equally to, if not greater than, money and work.

 Another major reason why chasing millions isn’t an adequate solution, to help you find the levels of happiness that you are after, revolves around the impermanent nature of reality.
 The ever-changing quality of life assures us that the wealth and material possessions we accumulate will eventually be taken from us.
 More importantly, if you examine the truth of impermanence at the everyday level, you will find that the positive emotional, psychological, and physical feelings that you crave, always come and go like the waves of the ocean.
 Still today, however, it is all too common to find wealth-starved individuals who tell themselves that they will stop being consumed by work and wealth after reaching a certain financial plateau or buying the newest material toy, only to get there and not feel satisfied.
 Individuals who prioritizes continuous financial growth and material wealth, over more important objectives, paradoxically keep themselves from reaching the state of fulfillment that they are actively seeking.